 Fortunately I have seen examples of health promoting organizations – the Canadian Paediatric Society (CPS) comes to mind – which have made admirable efforts to avoid rigidity in safe sleep messages.
 An organization like the CPS has to be careful to stay within the bounds of what the medical establishment calls evidence, but they have made great efforts to understand and acknowledge the realities of parents and constructed reasonably balanced advice as a result.
 I may not totally agree with everything they say, but I applaud their efforts to understand and communicate realistically with parents.

 Mainstream organizations like the CPS really do need to have parents listening to them.
 As for the organizations and individuals who seem bound and determined to eliminate bedsharing, I’ve got two things to say to you.
 1. Not gonna happen.
 2. Lots and lots of parents are tuning you out because they see you as biased and irrelevant.
 You need to ask yourselves.
 Is that what we really want?

 One more thing.
 The number of SIDS cases has declined drastically in the past 20 years.
 So, the risk, which was very, very small even when I was a child, is much smaller now.
 Keep reminding yourself of that as this debate continues.

-Update (added, July 4, 2013) For a very wise and sensible perspective on all this read this reassuring interview with anthropologist Helen Ball, an academic with deep knowledge on SIDS.
+Update (added, July 4, 2013) For a very wise and sensible perspective on all this read this reassuring interview with anthropologist Helen Ball, an academic with deep knowledge on SIDS and breastfeeding.